1Jamie/HMSE/VALIDATION_METHODS.md

 ## 1. Purpose and Scope

 This document defines the **validation, testing, and evaluation methodology** for the **HyperDrive Microcontroller Storage Engine (HMSE)**.
-It establishes a formal process to empirically verify the system’s **compression performance**, **architectural correctness**, **resource efficiency**, and **practical viability** on microcontroller-class hardware (ESP32-S3).
+It establishes a formal process to empirically investigate the system's **compression performance**, **architectural correctness**, **resource efficiency**, and **practical viability** on microcontroller-class hardware (ESP32-S3).

-The primary goal is to validate that HMSE achieves **multi-layer deduplication and compression** sufficient to approach or surpass a **5–9.375:1 compression factor**, while operating within the memory, compute, and I/O constraints of the ESP32-S3 platform.
+**Primary Research Question:** Can useful compression ratios be achieved in very low-power environments (<1W) using multi-layer data reduction?

+**Definition of "Useful Compression":** For this research, **useful compression** is defined as achieving **CF ≥ 5:1**, which significantly exceeds typical single-pass algorithms (BZ2: ~3:1, zstd: ~3-4:1) and provides meaningful storage density improvements for embedded applications.
+This threshold also exceeds the baseline performance of space-grade compression standards such as [CCSDS 121.0-B-3](https://ccsds.org/wp-content/uploads/gravity_forms/5-448e85c647331d9cbaf66c096458bdd5/2025/01//121x0b3.pdf?gv-iframe=true), making HMSE potentially suitable for satellite and aerospace applications.

+**Rationale for 5:1 Threshold:** This threshold represents the engineering trade-off point where storage density improvements and energy savings (transmission, storage costs, archival) begin to substantially outweigh the added implementation complexity and computational overhead of multi-layer processing in resource-constrained environments.
+Below 5:1, simpler single-pass algorithms provide better engineering economics.

+**Validation Goal:** Measure the compression factors achievable through the L1-L4 pipeline on diverse text corpora, characterize power efficiency (MB compressed per watt), and determine whether MCU-based compression is **competitive in final compression ratio or superior in energy efficiency** compared to traditional algorithms (BZ2, zstd).
+Success is defined as achieving **CF ≥ 5:1 on ≥50% of tested corpora** (at least 2 out of 4: Wikipedia, News, GitHub, arXiv).
+Wikipedia provides an optimistic upper bound while arXiv provides a pessimistic lower bound.

 ### 1.3 Pre-registration and Transparency